David-Manniche/TheMarket/readme.txt

     => 044451 - Home page >> FAQ collection >> Show more show less should be highlighted or underlined => 044438 - Home page >> Testimonial collection >> "View all " button is not working.
     => 044443 - Admin >> add testimonials >> there should be some text limit for "testimonial text " .
+    => 044461 - TAx is not listing on buyer end in invoice

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.